Night rides on electric scooters in Yekaterinburg required a ban

 In the center of Yekaterinburg, they are going to restrict scooter rentals from 23:00 to 6:00.
 The corresponding proposal was announced at a meeting of the City Duma commission on life safety by the Deputy Head of the State Traffic Inspectorate, Pavel Krylov.

-The reason for the discussion was an accident that occurred on May 1 on Shchorsa Street: a scooter driver drove onto the road, collided with a car, and died.
+The reason for the discussion was an accident that occurred on May 1 on Shchorsa Street: a scooter driver drove onto the road, collided with a car and died.
 The police believe that the ban will help combat drunk driving.

 Pavel Krylov, Deputy Head of the City State Traffic Inspectorate

 During the meeting, other initiatives were also considered.
 In particular, the idea of introducing special documents for scooter users was discussed, as well as the need for training for those who use personal mobility devices.
-In addition, a proposal was made to create special zones for parking electric scooters, as well as to introduce a fee for kick-sharing services for the use of municipal property and to block users who use multiple accounts.
+In addition, a proposal was made to create special parking zones for electric scooters, as well as to introduce a fee for kick-sharing services for the use of municipal property and to block users who use multiple accounts.

 Read materials on the topic: